BenMinch/AnnoMazing/README.md

 2. [VOG](https://vogdb.org/download)
 3. [GVDB](https://faylward.github.io/GVDB/)

 After you install an hmm database, you will need to also install a corresponding annotation csv that has annotations of the protein families in the hmm database.
-An example of one of these is here for pfam if you want to see what they look like. **After installing this file for each database you intend to use, change the first column header to be "id" as it will not work without this change.**
+An example of some of these is here for pfam,VOG, and GVDB if you want to see what they look like. **After installing this file for each database you intend to use, change the first column header to be "id" as it will not work without this change.**

 Before using your databases for the first time, you will have to index them with `hmmpress database` .
 This will create many indexed database files.
 Make sure you don't delete these.